Twenmod/Portfoliogame/readme.md

 ### Windows

-2. Built the cmake cache using `cmake .` or the popup from within visual studio Note the project files only include the libraries for 64 bit systems so on windows you would have to do
+2. Built the cmake cache using `cmake .` or the popup from within visual studio Note the project files only include the libraries for 64 bit install

 4. Built the project using `cmake --build . --config Release` or the build button (ctrl+b) from within visual studio